-Thinking about a deck for your home?
-Like with any and all home improvement projects, there are several variables that need considering before construction can begin.
+Thinking about Building a deck for your Toronto home?
+Like with any and all Landscaping projects, there are several variables that need considering before construction can begin.
 A deck can serve several purposes.
 Will your deck be a hideaway for yourself?
-Do you want to have small get-togethers or large gatherings?
-We at ME Contracting will walk you through the process, starting with the basics: the material of your deck.
+Do you want to have a small get-together or large gatherings?
+We at M.E.
+Contracting will walk you through the process, starting with the basics: the material of your deck.
 For this, we would recommend our composite decking.

 Composite decking is composed of wood fiber and plastic, creating planks that can secure a sturdy deck.
 Decks made from this material do not require the same amount of maintenance that wood decks do, yet they generally last longer.
 In addition, composite decking is strengthened with a variety of polymers, which, combined with the finely ground wood fiber, create a smooth, consistent finish for your deck.

-Unlike other deck materials, composite decking does not require anywhere near as much maintenance.
-Since the material is not actually wood, composite decking is not susceptible to moisturizing, which causes shriveling or expanding in wooden materials.
+Unlike other deck materials, Composite Decking does not require anywhere near as much maintenance.
+Since the material is not actually wood, composite decking is not susceptible to moisturizing, which causes shriveling or expansion in wooden materials.
 Additionally, other benefits that set composite decking apart from regular wood include:

 - No cracking: The weathering effects on wood will include cracking in several instances.
 This can be a hazard, bringing in splinters or even holes in your deck.
 These same effects do not impact composite decking, so you can enjoy a crack-free deck.

 - No insects: You will not have to worry about termites or any and all bugs from burrowing in your composite decking.
 A naturally wooden deck would allow for crevices and weathered troughs in the material to allow for insect infestation, which can be a mess to clean up.
 Composite decking is immune to insect infestation.